Manchester United support aim to complete Premier League, FA Cup and UEFA 2019/20 competitions

 United's season ticket renewal deadline of May 1 has been suspended.

-Richard Arnold, United's group managing director, said: "We appreciate the patience and the support we have had from our fans throughout this challenging time and welcome the constructive discussions we have had with MUST (Manchester United Supporters Trust) and fan representatives.
+Group managing director Richard Arnold said: "We appreciate the patience and the support we have had from our fans throughout this challenging time and welcome the constructive discussions we have had with MUST (Manchester United Supporters Trust) and fan representatives.

 "We know our fans will not want to miss any games played in the coming months and will be disappointed if that is to be the case, but clearly we must all play our part in the efforts to combat coronavirus.